profile

 One-stage vs. Two-stage Deep Learning Object Detectors

-There are two main approaches and ways to implement object detection: using one-stage or two-stage object detectors.
+There are two main approaches to implementing object detection: one-stage object detectors and two-stage object detectors.

 Both approaches find the number of objects in an image or video frame and classify those objects or object instances while estimating size and positions using bounding boxes.